-You must tell us if you or a covered family member has coverage under any other health plan.
-You must also tell us if any treatment you receive may be covered by workers' compensation or any coverage that pays for injuries regardless of who is at-fault for the injury.
-Other health plans and injury coverage may be considered "double coverage."
+You must tell us if you or a covered family member has coverage under any other group health plan or has automobile insurance that pays healthcare expenses without regard to fault.
+This is called "double coverage".

-As a condition of receiving benefits under this plan, you agree to cooperate with our efforts to determine whether other coverage may exist and to assist us and our agents as needed.
-Failure to cooperate with our efforts may result in delay or denial of benefits under this plan.
 When you have double coverage, one plan normally pays its benefits in full as the primary payor and the other plan pays a reduced benefit as the secondary payor.
 We, like other insurers, determine which coverage is primary according to the National Association of Insurance Commissioners' (NAIC) guidelines.
-For more information on NAIC rules regarding the coordinating of benefits, visit our website at https://feds. humana.com:
+For more information on NAIC rules regarding the coordinating of benefits, visit our website at https://feds.humana.com/.
+That insurance coverage is the primary payor and we are the secondary payor.